yulonglim/tp/docs/UserGuide.md

 Format: `remark INDEX r/[REMARK]`

 Example:
-* `remark 1 r/Contracted COVID-19` add a remark to the student at index 1 that he has contracted COVID-19.
+* `remark 1 r/Contracted COVID-19` adds a remark to the student at index 1 that he has contracted COVID-19.
+* `remark 1 r/` clears previously added remark of the student at index 1.

 --------------------------------------------------------------------------------------------------------------------
 <a href="#" style="float: right;">[ Back to top ]</a>